How Much Is Pet Insurance in South Carolina?

 Location

 Where you live affects your rates because of local vet costs and regional risks.
-South Carolina pet insurance runs about $32 less for dogs and $18 less for cats compared to the national average.
-Cities within South Carolina don't vary much though.
+South Carolina pet insurance costs about $32 less annually for dogs and $18 less for cats compared to the national averages.
+Cities within South Carolina show little variation.

 petMedicalCheckup icon